devplayer0/fyp/report.md

 grade) and Perfgrade logs are not shown. `errorIfEmpty` validators are used to show the statistics, heatmap, grade curve and performance curve in the web UI.
-Note that all of the visualisations are in PDF format, as most other filetypes will be printed in text form (a hardcoded exception exists for PDF files, which are embedded as `<iframe>`s).
+Note that all of the visualisations are in PDF format, as most other filetypes will be printed in text form (a hardcoded exception exists within Submitty for PDF files, which are embedded as `<iframe>`s).

 #### File management